ones-an-zeros/AOPCanvas/README.md

 ## Directory Structure

-configuration: All configurable files
+`configuration`: All configurable files

 data

-documentation: PHPDocumentor will generate all of its documentation here
+`documentation`: PHPDocumentor will generate all of its documentation here

-layout: These files are used to create the basic layout for the editor
+`layout`: These files are used to create the basic layout for the editor

-style: These are all the style sheets used to make make the editor
+`style`: These are all the style sheets used to make make the editor